octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/azure.md

 hideInThisSection: true
 ---

 [Azure Virtual Machine Scale Sets](https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/) (VMSS) are an auto-scaling technology you can use with Octopus Deploy.
 Unlike technologies such as [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) or [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview), each instance in a VMSS has to be registered with Octopus Deploy.
-This guide will walk you through how to use VMSS with Octopus Deploy, some common pitfalls, as well as a [step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) in the library to make it easier to manage scale out and scale in events.
+This guide will walk you through how to use VMSS with Octopus Deploy, some common pitfalls, as well as a new [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) in the library to make it easier to manage scale out and scale in events.

+# Terminology

+As you read this guide you will encounter the following terminology you should familiarize yourself with.

+- **Scale Out**: When a Virtual Machine Scale Set adds Virtual Machines.
+This can be triggered via a defined rule or manually.
+- **Scale In**: When a Virtual Machine Scale Set removes Virtual Machines.
+This can be triggered via a defined rule or manually.
+- **Overprovisioning**: When the Virtual Machine Scale set creates more Virtual Machines than asked for.
+This is done to improve the speed and success rate when scaling out.
+Overprovisioning is enabled by default.

 # Prep Work